 There are many common myths about potential dangers in and around the home that can keep some homeowners up at night.
 However, the gap between myth and fact can make all the difference when it comes to reducing risk in your house.
 So what does the data tell us are the biggest risks to your home?

-From leaking valves to house fires, Claim data reveals the facts about the most frequent causes of homeowners’ claims, as well as the costliest.
+From leaking valves to house fires, a look at Calfee Insurance Claim data reveals the facts about the most frequent causes of homeowners’ claims, as well as the costliest.
 The answers may surprise you.
 While some risks are common nuisances we are all too aware of, others can be catastrophic.
 To help keep your home, your valuables and your family safe, you will want to take steps to protect them.

 Danger #1: Water Damage

 Many people think of damage from hurricanes and heavy rains when they think of water damage.
-But according to Travelers Claim data from 2009-2016, more property losses resulted from non-weather water claims (20%) than weather-related water claims (11%)*.
+But according to Travelers Claim data from 2013-2020, more property losses resulted from non-weather water claims (23%) than weather-related water claims (15%)*.
 Non-weather water claims can involve plumbing-related losses, such as pipes, drains and valves, as well as appliance issues.
 Learn more about common causes of water damage and the steps that you can take to help prevent it.

 Danger #2: Weather-Related Roof/Flashing Damage

-Wind, hail and weather-related water damage accounted for more than half, or 51%, of all Travelers property loss claims between 2009-2016.
+Wind, hail and weather-related water damage accounted for more than half, or 53%, of all Travelers property loss claims between 2013-2020.
 Falling limbs and branches weighed down by snow and freezing rain can cause roof/flashing damage.
 It is a good idea to inspect trees on your property to help prevent damage caused by falling tree limbs.
 Learning how to identify and remove ice dams can also help you avoid costly damage in the winter months.